 There are free hot springs on either side of the Nanshi River.
 Just cross the bridge after the Wulai Old Street, turn right, and walk up the road.
 There’s a stairway that goes down to the river and the outdoor public hot springs area, with changing rooms.

-However, if you’re looking for some more privacy, there are private hot springs that you can book by the hour.
+If you’re looking for privacy, there are private hot springs that you can book by the hour.
 After a quick walk around Wulai we found numerous spas along the main streets.
 However, the really good spas, and hotels are located just a couple of minutes walk from the Wulai bus stop, away from the town.

 And if you’re not in the mood to return to Taipei, why not book a hotel and spend a night in Wulai?
 That way you can truly enjoy the spa at your leisure!